ethhub-io/ethhub/other/ethhub-cftc-response.md

 ### 8. Does the Ethereum Network face scalability challenges?
 If so, please describe such challenges and any potential solutions.
 What analyses or data sources could be used to assess concerns regarding the scalability of the underlying Ethereum Network, and in particular, concerns about the network’s ability to support the growth and adoption of additional smart contracts?

 The Ethereum Network faces scalability problems similar to Bitcoin and other decentralized blockchains.
-Where other blockchains have traded off decentralization, trust minimization, and security in favor of throughput (transactions per second) both Ethereum and Bitcoin were created on the principle of maximum decentralization and security above all.
+Where some other blockchains have traded off decentralization, trust minimization, and security in favor of throughput (transactions per second) both Ethereum and Bitcoin were created on the principle of maximum decentralization and security above all.
 It is a trade-off as identified in Vitalik Buterins trilemma for blockchain scalability \(https://bitcoinist.com/breaking-down-the-scalability-trilemma/\)

 It's important to understand the basics of how the Ethereum blockchain functions before diving into scaling.
 Every transaction cost a certain amount of "gas" which is the cost, in computational power, to execute a transaction \(denominated in Ether\).
 Every block processed on the network has a cap on the amount of gas it can hold \(the "gas limit"\).
 This is because if blocks get too large, there are issues with the way they propogate across the network which increases the likelihood of an incidental fork \(chain split\) as well as storage and initial syncronization issues.
 Currently, the Ethereum network sits at max capacity in terms of gas used every day, though recent optimizations in the most widely used client, Parity Ethereum, now enables the gas limit to be increased safely if the mining nodes so agree.